simonwendel/sun-to-usb-adapter/README.md

 The pull-down resistor is actually connected to a ground pin G physically located in the ItsyBitsy between EN and D8, however in the [parts library][Fritzing parts] from Adafruit the ItsyBitsy part only includes one ground pin, GND.

+The other channel of the 2-channel DIP-switch is similarly connected between 3V and pin 7, with a 10k&#8486; resistor pulling pin 7 down to ground.
+Don't know what to do with this yet, but I'll wire it up for future proofing (soldering is fun).

 Wire it up and, assuming the pins on your board matches my setup, just do

 ```